 More Secure than a Traditional Lock

 Believe it or not, lots of RV entry doors use the same key.
 You may be able to unlock your neighbor’s RV entry door with your keys… or vice versa!
+While this isn’t always the case, it’s worth noting that custom-coded locks are more secure than standard RV locks.

 Code Customization

-Many keyless RV door locks allow the entry code to be customized an unlimited number of times so that if you have a need or a desire to change your code, it’s easy to do.
+Many keyless RV door locks allow you to customize the entry code an unlimited number of times, so changing your code is easy.
 This could come in handy if you’re away from your rig and need to allow access to someone else in an emergency.
+Then you can just change the code when you return.
+Just remember the new code!

 When shopping for a keyless RV door lock, there are a few things you may want to consider.